Attitude (heraldry): Vigilant

 A crane standing on one leg (usually with a stone held in the other foot) may be called vigilant or in its vigilance (e.g. Waverley Borough Council's "crane in its vigilance").
 A stone is usually shown held in the claw of the raised leg.
 This is as per the bestiary myth that cranes stayed awake by doing so.
 If it dozed, the crane would supposedly drop the rock, waking itself up.

 Vulning / in her piety

 One peculiar attitude, reserved only to the pelican, is the pelican in her piety.
 The heraldic pelican, one of the few female beasts in heraldry, is shown with a sharp stork-like beak, which it uses to vuln (pierce or wound) her own breast.
 This is per the bestiary myth that a female pelican wounded herself thus to feed her chicks.
 This symbol of sacrifice carries a particular religious meaning (usually a reference to Christ's sacrifice), and became so popular in heraldry that pelicans rarely exist in heraldry in any other position.
 A distinction is sometimes observed, however, between a pelican vulning herself (alone, piercing her breast) versus "her piety" (surrounded by and feeding her chicks).
-The pelican is shown exclusively in profile perched in her nest with her wings either addorsed and inverted (because it is not going to fly away) or overt.